carter-yagemann/ARCUS/docs/misc-tools.md

 * `tools/angr/rewriter.py` - Instruments program to record run-time data in PT trace.
 Explained in more detail in a following subsection.
 * `tools/pt/cmppath` - Compares traces using hashmaps and checksums.
+* `tools/angr/simulator.py` - A Tracer simulator to help developers.
+See this [document](simulator.md) for more details.

 ## Instrumenting Programs